INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Related Work

 More recently, cut-and-paste pretraining strategies, wherein random crops of an image are pasted onto different backgrounds and then classified as foreground and background have been employed to learn rich representations for dense prediction tasks~\cite{Yang2021InstanceLF, Wang2022CP22}.
 These contrastive learning-based approaches often demand significant resources during pretraining due to their reliance on large batch sizes or queues of data samples.
 In this paper, we propose a novel SSL approach, \net, where feature maps from two disjoint datasets are interleaved during their convolutional encoding, and a network is then tasked to determine the dataset affiliation of the composite feature map.
 Our approach does not exhibit intra-batch dependencies and can thus be easily trained on a single GPU.
 Moreover, these contrastive learning-based approaches need to be specifically adapted to pretrain the complete target network and often depend on finding the correct combination of loss terms.
 In contrast, our approach can be used with any network architecture without additional modifications and can directly be employed for various downstream dense prediction tasks.

-{\parskip=3pt \textit{Self-Supervised Learning in Agriculture}: There are only a handful of SSL approaches for dense prediction tasks in the agricultural domain.
-Zapata~\textit{et~al.}~\cite{Zapata2021SelfsupervisedFE} train a triple Siamese network to distinguish between plant seedlings at different timesteps and demonstrate its effectiveness using the image retrieval task.
-SWaV~\cite{caron2021SwaV} is an SSL approach that was used to pretrain classification and segmentation networks on datasets of grassland, aerial farmland, and weed species~\cite{guldenring2021}.
-However, the authors report no significant improvement when using SSL on the plant segmentation task, thus highlighting the need for further research on leveraging SSL for dense prediction tasks in the agricultural domain.
+{\parskip=3pt \textit{Self-Supervised Learning in Agriculture}: There are only a handful of SSL approaches in the agricultural domain.
+Zapata~\textit{et~al.}~\cite{Zapata2021SelfsupervisedFE} train a triple Siamese network to distinguish between plant seedlings and demonstrate its effectiveness using the image retrieval task. \rebuttal{Besides, \cite{Choi2021SelfsupervisedRL} employs randomized color channel recognition to pretrain a network for fruit anomaly detection, while \cite{roggiolani2023icra-odsp} uses BarlowTwins~\cite{Zbontar2021BarlowTS} coupled with domain-adapted augmentations for leaf and plant segmentation.} SwAV~\cite{caron2021SwaV} is an SSL approach that was used to pretrain classification and segmentation networks on datasets of grassland, aerial farmland, and weed species~\cite{guldenring2021}.
+However, the authors report no significant improvement when using SSL \rebuttal{for} plant segmentation, thus highlighting the need for further research on leveraging SSL for dense prediction tasks in the agricultural domain.
 Our proposed self-supervised \net~approach demonstrates exceptional performance for a range of dense prediction tasks such as object detection, semantic segmentation, and instance segmentation.}